karilaa-dev/dev260_fall_2025/final_project/README.md

 **Your Answer:**

-Orginizing code was definetly the hardest, because it impacts how easy and straighforward was writing the rest of the code.
+Organizing code was definitely the hardest, because it impacts how easy and straightforward was writing the rest of the code.

 ## Code Quality